codervince/rpresults/rpresults/readme.md

 venueid
 dates to date objects
+BSON:
+new Date('Jun 23, 1912')

 #TODOs
 racetime to time timezone

 add dates to previous racedates do race like objects in dictionary

+need data before can do mango db stuff

+AGGREGATION

+in RU snapshot of h performance at this time
+horse_stats:  { 'wins', 'runs', ''  }

+race